ENGLISH

 The 5 main skills taught during each phase are as follows:

-1. Learning the letter sounds.
-Children will be taught the 44 main sounds.
-This include alphabet sounds as well as digraphs such as ‘sh’, ‘th’, ‘ai’ and ‘ue’.
+1. Recognising Grapheme Phoneme Correspondence.
+Children will be taught the 44 main phonemes (sounds).
+This includes alphabet sounds as well as digraphs such as ‘sh’, ‘th’, ‘ai’ and ‘ue’.

 3. Blending.
-Children are taught how to blend the sounds together to read and write new words e.g. c-a-t becomes cat.
+Children are taught how to blend sounds together to read new words e.g. c-a-t becomes cat.

 4. Identifying the phonemes in words (segmenting).
-Children are taught how to segment words into individual phonemes and represent these as graphemes.
+Children are taught how to segment words into individual phonemes and represent these as graphemes to write words.

-5. Tricky words.
+5. Common Exception Words.
 These are the words with irregular spellings.
 Children will learn to read and spell these separately.

 The links below will help reinforce what we work on in school.